rogerbarton/vr-modeling/docs/developer-guide/adding-functionality.md

 .. warning::
 	Be careful not to add an *excessive* amount of UI as raycasting the UI is (surprisingly) one of the most performance intensive operations currently.

+To *add your own UI component* create a prefab in the `Assets/Prefabs/UI/Components` folder, then add a reference to it in the :cs:class:`UiManager` so you can access it from C#.
+It is common to add a :cs:class:`MonoBehaviour` to the root of the prefab, which you can then use to initialize it.
+See the scripts in `UI/Components`.

 ## Importing Meshes

 If you just want to add a new mesh, **add it into** `Assets/Models/EditableMeshes` and follow the warnings in the Unity console when running.
 The mesh will be checked for its validity.
 Note for `.off` files you need to have built the C++ library first.